 Located in Grant Park southeast of the city center, Zoo Atlanta is one of the city’s must-sees—especially if you’re traveling with kids in tow.
 The family-friendly zoo is home to more than a thousand animals, spanning over 200 species from around the globe.

 Start your Zoo Atlanta sightseeing adventure at the Arthur M. Blank Family Foundation Giant Panda Conservation Center.
 The habitat is one of only three in the entire United States to house the giant pandas.
 You and the kids will love watching these adorable creatures lazing around, spending the day chowing down on bamboo.
+Or dazzle at Africa’s colorful wildlife at the updated African Savanna exhibit, teeming with elephants, giraffes, zebras, meerkats, and rhinos.

-Aside from its animal habitat, Zoo Atlanta also holds regular events throughout the year, both for the little ones and adults.
+Aside from its animal habitats, Zoo Atlanta also holds regular events throughout the year, both for the little ones and adults.
 Check the zoo’s events calendar to see if popular special events like Cookies with Santa or Brew at the Zoo are on during your Atlanta trip.

 Fox Theatre